 The Library subscribes to BrowZine, which works by organising journal articles and arranging these journals on a common newsstand.
 The result is a comfortable and easy way to browse, read and monitor academic journals in your subject.E-Journals by subject: BrowZine

 Subject Librarians have individual websites packed full of quality online resources to use in your assignment, essay or other research.
 E-mail your Subject Librarian about your training needs: classes and one-to-one consultations can be provided on a range of information skills, including using the Library catalogue, how to cite references and avoid plagiarism, database searching, evaluating information, and EndNote.

 Library HITS Classes

-Join us for Library HITS (Helpful Information for Trinity Staff/Students), a series of taster sessions delivered online by the Library, and Student Learning & Development (SLD).
+Join us for Library HITS (Helpful Information for Trinity Staff/Students), a series of taster sessions delivered by the Library and Student Learning Development (SLD).
 Most classes last 50 minutes.
 The Library will post all details (subject, times and dates) for forthcoming HITS in the next semester and will promote them widely across the Library social media channels well in advance.